 The number one rule of staying out of debt, avoid fees and interest at all costs.
 The rich do not pay interest and fees, which is why they stay rich.
 Though it may be unavoidable in some cases, keeping your interest as low as possible is key.

-Apply any extra funds to paying down your debt, starting with the highest interest first.
+Apply any extra funds to pay down your debt, starting with the highest interest first.
 Always pay off the highest interest first, because when the debt is gone, so is the interest.
 Remember, in many cases you can write off student loan interest on your taxes.

 Get A Personal Loan To Help Get Out of Debt

 For those of us who have already made all possible cuts and pinched every penny, a personal loan could be an option.
 Personal Loan interest rates are often much lower than credit card interest rates.
 It’s easy to apply for personal loans in person at the bank or go online and do it in your PJ’s.
 There are loads of companies like Discover Bank, Quicken Loans, and Lending Tree, to name a few.